VLS Maxvert 1 Driver Review: Can It Really Outperform Your Traditional Driver?

 Does the Maxvert Driver Conform to the Rules of Golf?

-The VLS Maxvert 1 driver was built to conform to the rules of golf and is pending final certification for 2023.
+The VLS Maxvert 1 driver conforms to the Rules of Golf.

 We Tested the Maxvert Driver.
 Here’s Our Take.